davidbwire/instant-ussd-app/readme.md

 ## License

-InstantUssd is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+InstantUssdApp is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 However, it has a dependancy of <code>bitmarshals/instant-ussd</code> composer package which is still proprietary.